Rapper 50 Cent gets probation in domestic violence case

 He must also pay $7,100 in restitution and $2,390 in fines.

-50 Cent's attorney, Scott Leemon, also said the "In da Club" rapper will also attend counseling sessions.
+50 Cent's attorney, Scott Leemon, also said the "In da Club" rapper will also attend counselling sessions.

 In August, 50 Cent, who could have faced a maximum penalty of five years in jail and $46,000 if convicted on all counts, pleaded not guilty to the five counts before agreeing to the plea deal.